 Q. How often do you bathe your Shih Tzu, and what products do you use to keep that beautiful coat?

-A. I bath my babies every 7 to 10 days.
+A. I bath my babies every 2 weeks.
 I have used many products for my babies over time.
 You can find many great shampoos at your local pet supply store, and groomer.
-Although I have to be honest and say that my favorite products are human shampoos and conditioners such as Pro Vitamin.
+I use Products made for my Shih Tzus Needs.

 Q. How often do you brush your Shih Tzu, and with what kind of brushes do you use?